CBCMoving/cbc_api/README.md

-# CBC orders EDI
+# CBC Moving EDI Documentation
-For interaction with CBC EDI  provided two ways:
+There are two ways to interact with CBC Moving EDI system:
 * FTP
 * POST